rdwrome/261fa24/04ControlFlow/README.md

 ## Conditional Statements
 - Control flow is determined by conditional (decision-making) statements
 - Conditional statements use Boolean Logic (testing for truthiness!)
-- Ifare all **iterative** conditional statements, meaning they're not self-referential (more on this later!)
+- If, else and their permutations are all **iterative** conditional statements, meaning they're not self-referential (more on this later!)

 ## Code Along
 ```javascript